Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 The amount of inventory on hand at the start of the selected time period.
 The stock is based on the historical inventory snapshots taken by Inventory Planner.

-Regular price * units on hand at the beginning of a report time period.
+Opening stock gross = Regular price × units on hand at the beginning of a report's time period

 The stock is based on the historical inventory snapshots taken by Inventory Planner.
 Note: This is always based on the historical retail prices.